Making our city safer? Multiple security patrols in Auckland CBD, but with limited powers

 Heart of the City security guards patrolling Auckland CBD.
 Photo: Supplied.

-Since Covid, Aucklanders are seeing a variety of officers patrolling the CBD, and while their presence is high, their powers are not well understood.
+Since Covid, Aucklanders have seen a variety of uniformed officers patrolling the CBD, and while their visibility is high, their powers are not well understood.

-At least four types of uniformed officers are roaming the same inner-city areas, coming from a combination of council, volunteer and private organisations, each focusing on separate issues.
+At least four types of security officers are roaming the same inner-city streets, coming from a combination of council, volunteer and private organisations, each focusing on different issues.

-Chief executive of the New Zealand Security Association Gary Morrison says security guards hold no authority.
+Chief executive of the New Zealand Security Association Gary Morrison says security guards hold no special authority.

-Chief executive of Heart of the City Viv Beck says the increase in security patrolling started when businesses were concerned about crime rates.
+Chief executive of Heart of the City Viv Beck says the increase in security patrols started when businesses were concerned about crime rates.

 “We were getting more and more complaints from businesses, and crime statistics were going up.
 They reached a peak around January 2023."

-“The last quarter of 2025 was 18 per cent down on the same quarter in 2024 in terms of overall crime.”
+“The last quarter of 2025 was 18 per cent down on the same quarter in 2024 in terms of overall crime [in the CBD].”

-Despite the decline in crime, there are no current plans to reduce the level of security patrols in Auckland CBD.
+Despite the decline in crime, there are no current plans to reduce the level of security patrols.

-The Heart of the City security team is contracted from private company ‘Absolute’, and the majority of funding comes from a targeted business rate collected by Auckland Council.
+The Heart of the City security team is contracted from private company Absolute, and most of the funding comes from a targeted business rate collected by Auckland Council.

-The rates charge commercial property owners in the CBD boundary, and indirectly the business owners and tenants.
+The rate is charged against commercial property owners in the CBD boundary, and so indirectly the business owners and tenants.

 Map of Heart of the City Business Association’s boundary.
 Image: Google Maps/graphic by Gaby Lilley

-Heart of the City officers are among the most seen patrols in the city centre, and their role is to respond to businesses.
+Heart of the City officers are among the most visible patrols in the city centre, and their role is to respond to businesses.

 Heart of the City security wear green polos and black vests with ‘safety team’ on the back.
 Photo: Supplied.

-While businesses are told to call these officers for help, they are not law enforcement, having no authority to engage and no consistent direct line to police.
+While businesses are told to call these officers for help, they have no authority to engage criminals and no consistent direct line to police.

 “We always encourage people if it's an illegal activity, ring police,” she says.

-Another patrolling group are the Auckland Council Compliance Wardens, formerly called City-Watch.
+Another group patrolling the CBD is the Auckland Council Compliance Wardens, formerly called City-Watch.

 Auckland Council Compliance Wardens wear black shirts and a yellow hi-vis with their label on the back.
 Photo: Gaby Lilley.